Economic and Social Commission for Asia and the Pacific (ESCAP)

 The Secretary-General of the United Nations has Special and Personal Representatives and Envoys to the Asia and the Pacific region.

-The UN’s Department of Political Affairs works in countries in the Asia and the Pacific region.
+The UN’s Department of Political and Peacebuilding Affairs works in countries in the Asian and the Pacific region.

 Department of Global Communications